Erdash4/st-emojis/README.md

 ## Installation

-Copy the folder into your SillyTavern third-party extensions directory, then enable the extension in the Extensions panel.
+Copy this extension's github link: `https://github.com/Erdash4/st-emojis/`, go to extensions, click on the "Install Extension" button located on the top right and paste this into the first text field.

 ## Notes